 Do Walnuts Produce Juglone?

 Besides being an interesting fact, this color change also illustrates something important about juglone.
-In air it is quickly converted to other chemicals.
+In the air, it is quickly converted to other chemicals.
 Remember that ideal soil is 25% air.
-These other chemicals have not been studied very much and it is quite possible that one of the black chemicals is affecting plants – it may not be juglone.
+These other chemicals have not been studied very much, and one of the black chemicals may be affecting plants – it may not be juglone.

 Also interesting is the fact that walnut trees contain almost no juglone.
-This makes sense since juglone is quite toxic to plants including walnuts.
-The walnut produces the less toxic hydrojuglone and stores it instead.
+This makes sense since juglone is quite toxic to plants, including walnuts.
+The walnut produces less toxic hydrojuglone and stores it instead.

 Juglone Is Not Alone